Neil Hillman: Research and teaching

-As part of his wider academic work he is an enthusiastic supporter of new talent and regularly teaches undergraduate, postgraduate and Continuing Professional Development theory and practical sessions at the University of York.
-He has lectured in Film Production at Staffordshire University and the University of Gloucester; and in Sound for Film and Video at the School of Digital Media Technology at Birmingham City University (BCU), where he is a student mentor and a member of BCU's School of Digital Media Technology Industrial Advisory Board.
+As part of his wider academic work he is an enthusiastic supporter of new talent and regularly taught undergraduate, postgraduate and Continuing Professional Development theory and practical sessions at the University of York, during the time of his PhD research.
+He has lectured in Film Production at Staffordshire University and the University of Gloucester; and in Sound for Film and Video at the School of Digital Media Technology at Birmingham City University (BCU), where he was a student mentor and a member of BCU's School of Digital Media Technology Industrial Advisory Board.
 As an invited international speaker, he has delivered workshops at SAE Institute Brisbane and Queensland University of Technology.
 He has also delivered talks for wider audiences in the UK: for the BFI, the Grierson Trust and the BBC Academy.